More about Laminate Flooring

 Laminate flooring is a very popular choice throughout the home as replicates the look of real wood, while being a fraction of the cost.
 It is made up of a photographic applique layer which imitates solid wood.
 This is placed under a clear protective layer which allows durability.

 This wood effect laminate allows your floor to be more water resistant than solid wood, so you needn’t worry about the occasional spill.
 If the worst should happen and your flooring does undergo extensive damage, this quality laminate floor is affordable and easy to replace.
+It comes in a variety of shades too from light oak laminate flooring to darker tones.

 Where Should I Lay Laminate Flooring?